so many skins, since

 Here, on a crowded beach, is where I met the man who kidnapped me in 1974.
 Decades later, I stand for a moment of reflection.
 On this quiet morning, an advertisement grabbed my attention.
 It’s a PSA for the National Human Trafficking Hotline.
 The bright message sparked a revelation.
 What would have once triggered anger and even shame, revealed a deep gratitude.
 On this ordinary day, I marvel at how much the world and I have changed.
 That boy, who was almost killed, has come so far.
 I have since lived a life of my own making.
 A life I am proud to be enjoying and sharing with you.

 The moment inspired “so many skins, since”.
 I chose the exact anniversary, Memorial Day, to return and restage the shoot.
 This series of self portraits celebrates survival and growth.
 The portfolio will be available in limited editions of 10.
 For every print sold, I will be donating 100% of the profits to The Attic Youth Center.
-Their mission is to provide safe places for our youth.
-To read more and to purchase your prints visit my online store https://brian-david-dennis.square.site for details.
+Please email me for information.

 I was barely 15 when I learned Atlantic City was something of a gay resort.
 Excited to have a look, I hitchhiked there.
 At first glance it was all grown men, just as every other cruising spot I had found.
 But through the crowd I saw another boy.
 I was dumbfounded and relieved - I was no longer the only one.
 I paced back and forth, desperate to come up with a way to introduce myself.
 Suddenly a strange looking man blocked my path.
 Looking towards the boy, and without missing a beat, he said, “His name is Billy.
 Do you want to meet him?”